taichi-dev/difftaichi/README.md

 (This page is WIP)

+The *DiffTaichi* differentiable programming framework is now officially part of [Taichi](https://github.com/yuanming-hu/taichi).
+This repo only contains examples.

 [[Paper]](https://arxiv.org/abs/1910.00935) [[Video] (with instructions for reproducing every demo)](https://www.youtube.com/watch?v=Z1xvAZve9aE)

 Questions to go to Yuanming Hu (yuanming __at__ mit.edu).